 Meet at Wave Hill House

-In 1966, Dr. Martin Luther King Jr. visited the Gee’s Bend Community in rural Alabama, and the Freedom Quilting Bee was established.
-Made from fabric scraps, the bold patterns and bright colors of these now-famous quilts would later go on to fund aspects of the community’s freedom.
-Create your own fabric collage out of bountiful squares of fabric scraps to honor Dr. King’s Birthday and the inspiring women quilters of Gee’s Bend.
+In 1966, Dr. Martin Luther King Jr. visited the Gee’s Bend Community in rural Alabama and the Freedom Quilting Bee was established.
+The bold patterns and bright colors of these now-famous quilts made from fabric scraps would later go on to fund aspects of the community’s freedom.
+Create your own fabric collage to honor Dr. King’s birthday and the inspiring women quilters of Gee’s Bend.

 Registration not required.

-Wave Hill House is located along a paved route with moderate changes in grade.
-The building is wheelchair-accessible.
+Wave Hill House is wheelchair-accessible.
 There is an accessible, ground-level entrance at the front of the building with a power-assist door.
 The restroom on the ground level is all-gender and ADA-compliant.
 Additional ADA-compliant restrooms are available on the lower level, which can be accessed by elevator.